Skip to content

 • PROCESS

-The content of automatic backups includes:
+The automatic backup includes:

-1. Complete database table structure
+1. Complete database table structures

 2. All data except logs and operation records